Types of UX research

 Qualitative research provides detailed insights into user behaviors, needs, motivations, and preferences.
 This allows you to delve into the why behind user actions and provide a deeper understanding of user experiences than quantitative research alone.

 Because you can conduct qualitative research iteratively throughout the design process, you can gather feedback on early prototypes, identify usability issues, iterate designs based on user insights, and validate design decisions before releasing the product or feature.

 Inform quantitative data

 Like we mentioned above, qualitative research can complement quantitative data by providing explanations and context for numerical data.
 It can help you interpret qualitative findings, uncover underlying reasons or trends, and guide further exploration.

 Puts your users at the center

 Qualitative research focuses on capturing the perspectives of your users.
-This helps to ensure that your product is designed with a user-centered approach, leading to better user satisfaction and engagement.
+This helps to make sure that your product is designed with a user-centered approach, leading to better user satisfaction and engagement.